Equivariant and invariant parametrized topological complexity: Acknowledgements

 \section{Acknowledgements}

 We thank Professor Mark Grant for his valuable feedback on an earlier version of this article, which significantly improved the paper in various aspects.
 In particular, we are grateful to him for suggesting an approach to establish a cohomological lower bound via the cohomology of orbit spaces, for recommending the use of obstruction theory in \Cref{thm:estimates-for-FN-fibrations} to improve our earlier bound, and for clearly explaining how to apply the cohomological dimension of the unordered configuration space in the Serre spectral sequence to show that the obstructions vanish.
 We also thank Professor Jesus Gonzalez for pointing us to an appropriate reference on the equivariant $\mathrm{CW}$-complex structure on the ordered configuration space, from which we can determine the homotopy dimension of the unordered configuration space.
 The first author would like to acknowledge IISER Pune - IDeaS Scholarship and Siemens-IISER Ph.D. fellowship for economical support.
-The second author acknowledges the support of NBHM through grant 0204/10/(16)/2023/R\&D-II/2789 and DST–INSPIRE Faculty Fellowship (Faculty Registration No. IFA24-MA218), Department of Science and Technology, Government of India.
+The second author acknowledges the support of NBHM through grant 0204/10/(16)/2023/R\&D-II/2789 and DST–INSPIRE Faculty Fellowship (Faculty Registration No. IFA24-MA218), Department of Science and Technology, Government of India, as well as support from the Industrial Consultancy and Sponsored Research (IC\&SR), Indian Institute of Technology Madras for the New Faculty Initiation Grant (RF25261395MANFIG009294).